-- 2. Do my clients always provide a unique client ID via the setClientID API when connecting to the JMS Extender? - 3.
-Does my hook implement the getDedicatedBrokerConnectionName method and/or the getDurableSubscriptionName method to ensure uniqueness of the client ID/subscription name pair?
+- 2. Do my clients always provide a unique client ID via the setClientID method when connecting to the JMS Extender? - 3.
+Does my hook implement the getDedicatedBrokerConnectionName method and/or the getDurableSubscriptionName, getSharedSubscriptionName, and getSharedDurableSubscriptionName methods to ensure uniqueness of the client ID/subscription name pair?